Jarmos-san/hugo-blog/content/posts/how-to-create-custom-keymaps-in-neovim-with-lua.md

 ---

 Neovim (or even Vim) is an excellent piece of software for any developers out there.
-If you're an experienced Vim user, you should be aware of custom Vim keybindings.
+The ability to create custom keybindings & do pretty much anything is testament to Vim's popularity.
+And if you've used Vim before, you should be aware of what's possible through custom Vim keybindings as well.

 For the uninitiated, Vim's openness towards creating custom keybindings has pretty much no competition out there.
 As such, only your imagination is the limit to what you could possibly create using custom keybindings.

 Vim users are also required to have working knowledge of Vimscript (_which is a scripting language built for Vim configuration_).
-It's not the most elegant language & neither has it any use outside of Vim.
-Also for many of you, the time investment & efforts required to pickup a redundant programming language mightn't be productive.
-Fortunately, `Neovim v0.5+` gave the community a signficant update to play around with, the inbuilt Lua runtime.
+It's not the most elegant language out there & neither has it any use outside of Vim.
+Also for many of you, the time investment & efforts required to pickup a redundant programming language mightn't be productive either.
+Fortunately, `Neovim v0.5+` gave the community a signficant update to play around with & that's the inbuilt Lua runtime.

-The optional Lua runtime introduced with `Neovim v0.5` was a breath of fresh air.
-It was also backwards compatible meaning you could still try out the optional runtime right from within Vimscript.
+The optional Lua runtime also backwards compatible meaning you could still try out the optional runtime right from within Vimscript.
 We'll not discuss how to write Lua code within Vimscript since it's beyond the scope of this article.
 But feel free to refer to this amazing
 [Neovim-Lua Guide](https://github.com/nanotee/nvim-lua-guide) on GitHub for a quick reference.